 Jenny Birch is returning once more to continue her series of lectures.
 Her next one will take place on Friday 29th March 2019 commencing at 7.00 pm in the Yorke Room titled 'A tale of two Germanys" covering interwar modernism followed by artistic repression under the Nazis.
 Tickets are £3.00 on the door and there is a free glass of wine/juice.
 For more information, contact Jenny on Tel: 850385 or email: email@example.com

 Hellifield Beer Festival - 14th and 15th June 2019

 The 7th Hellifield Beer Festival will be held on 14th and 15th June 2019, showcasing over 45 beers and ciders.
 Watch this space for more information.

 Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, usually helping to raise funds for local charitable causes.
-There is just one date available during 2018 on 29th December.
 Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning during 2019.
 There are not many slots left.
 The next planned coffee mornings are being run as follows:

 Latest 200 Club results